rsshilli/chrome-timeout/README.md

 ```
 See https://bugs.chromium.org/p/chromedriver/issues/detail?id=3328

+#Status

+Unfortunately I never was able to reproduce this bug reliably.
+I may come back to it later.

 # Setup
 * Install Node 10.16.3
   * Any version of node should work, but that's what I'm using